gdsec-test/dcu-middleware/README.md

 # DCUMiddleware

-This set of classes is responsible for processing data created from the DCU REST API, and enriching the report information, and routing the report to the appropriate brand service[s].
+This set of classes is responsible for processing data created from the DCU REST API, enriching the report information, and routing the report to the appropriate brand service[s].
 The metadata generated and saved is only used internally to assist the DCU team.

 ## Cloning